Die Hand Die Verletzt: Plot

-In the fictional town of Milford Haven, New Hampshire, a group of high school faculty members meet to discuss various social events.
+In Milford Haven, New Hampshire, a group of high school faculty members meet to discuss various social events.
 The adults initially appear to be socially conservative, debating the suitability of letting students perform Jesus Christ Superstar.
 However, when the group ends the meeting in a prayer, they recite a Satanic chant.

-Later, a group of students go out into the woods at night to play with black magic, an attempt to "score" on the part of the boys in the group.
+Later, a group of students venture into the woods at night to play with black magic, an attempt to "score" on the part of the boys in the group.
 The experiment causes unexplainable things to happen, and all but one of the teenagers flee.
 The remaining teen's mutilated body is discovered the next day, leading Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) to investigate.
-Locals—including the Satanists—claim that the teens have unleashed a demonic force with their rituals, a theory which is given validity by strange occurrences, such as frogs falling from the sky and water in the drinking fountain draining counter-clockwise, contrary to the Coriolis effect.
+Locals—including the Satanists—claim that the teens have unleashed a demonic force with their rituals.
+This theory is given validity by strange occurrences, such as frogs falling from the sky and water in the drinking fountain draining counter-clockwise, contrary to the Coriolis effect.
 Unknown to the agents, substitute teacher Mrs. Phyllis Paddock (Susan Blommaert) is behind the murder, keeping the eyes and heart of the victim in her desk.
-One of the faculty members, Jim Ausbury (Dan Butler) suspects one of the other Satanists killed the boy, but they believe it was an outside force.
+One of the faculty members, Jim Ausbury (Dan Butler), suspects one of the other Satanists killed the teen, but they believe it was an outside force.